crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of emails that users clicked to unsubscribe.
+        Number of emails from which users clicked to unsubscribe.
-        Ratio=Unsubscribe/Delivered.
+        Ratio = Unsubscribe/Delivered.
       </td>
     </tr>
   </tbody>